 When I was a teen, summer meant one thing: work.
 And lots of it.
-I had 2-3 jobs lined up before school was out each summer because my goal was to make as much money as possible.
+I had 2-3 jobs lined up before school was out each summer.
+That’s because my goal was to make as much money as possible.
 Part of my motivation was to put gas in my car, pay for any eating out, and try to save for college expenses.
-The other motivation was that my parents believed working would help me learn to be more responsible and give me other necessary skills in order to be successful in life.
+The other motivation was that my parents believed working would help me learn to be more responsible.
+They also thought it would give me other necessary skills for a successful life.

 With COVID-19 essentially slamming the door on the majority of summer jobs for teens, we face some challenges.
 The escape out of the isolation that many teens hoped for, the earning potential, and the learning opportunities that parents know come from working have been swiped right out of their hands.